-It has been nearly a year and a half since my last simplicity update, so it’s time for another one.
+It has been nearly a year and a half since the last update on my minimalism journey, so it’s time for another one.
 Not much is new on the minimalism front – I’m nowhere near perfect, but at least I know where my problem areas are, and I am always trying to do better.
 I often think about Florie’s blog post about the Spiral Upwards when I start to feel discouraged about having bought yet another eyeshadow palette, and then I feel a little better.
 I have also begun to dabble in making other “green” tweaks to my everyday life.

 Adjustments I have made lately

 - I now use KeepCups or ceramic mugs instead of takeaway coffee cups.